Saturday, February 14, 2026

 Step 5 – Flush and wipe the steam wand when finished

-• As soon as the unit is finished heating and texturing, remove the jug, wipe the steam wand and tip thoroughly with a clean, damp cloth.
+• As soon as the Breville Barista Touch is finished heating and texturing the milk, remove the jug.
+With the steam wand extended at 45 degrees, wipe the wand and tip with a damp cloth.
+Keep the wand extended at the 45 degree position.

-• Place a small, dry towel or small, dry dish cloth over the sensor.
-It should not get wet.
-Then lower the wand to the down position.
-It will automatic purge itself into the drip tray with a short burst of steam and shot of hot water.
+• Place the corner of a dry towel or small dish cloth over the milk heating/frothing sensor.
+It must not get wet.
+Now, lower the wand to the down position.
+It will automatically purge itself shooting two short bursts of hot water and a burst of steam into the drip tray.
 This clears milk from inside the wand.

 Step 6 – Pour milk and add foam

-• Begin pouring from a couple of centimetres above the cup so the milk integrates with the espresso and carries crema to the top.
+• Begin pouring from a few centimetres above the milk surface so the milk integrates with the espresso and pushes crema to the top.

-A Flat White should end up as about a five ounce drink with a strong espresso flavour modified by a little more than an equal amount of heated milk.
+A flat white should be about a six ounce drink with a strong espresso flavour tamed by the heated milk.
+The ratio is 1:2, espresso to heated milk.
 The foam layer is visible but thin.

-Every time you finish enjoying a milk‑based drink, do these quick tasks to keep the machine performing well and to avoid sour milk residue.
+Every time you finish enjoying a milk‑based drink, do these quick tasks to keep the machine performing well.

 1. Knock out puck and rinse portafilter

-• Remove the portafilter and knock out the used coffee puck.
+• Remove the portafilter and knock out and discard the coffee puck.

 2. Quick group head flush

-• Stop the water, remove portafilter with filter basket inserted, separate, wash and dry.
+• Remove portafilter with filter basket inserted, if you used the portafilter in the purging operation.
+Separate, wash and leave to dry.

 3. Drip tray and work area

 • Check the drip tray.
-It will have collected some water.
+It will have collected some water contaminated with a little milk.
 Clean and rinse all the drip tray parts.

-• Wipe any spilled coffee or milk from the tray and surrounding surfaces.
-Take care not to let the milk temp sensor get wet.
+• Wipe any spilled coffee or milk from the surrounding surfaces.
+Again, take care not to let the milk temp sensor get wet.

 Of course, Breville has posted some instructions.
 Here is a link to: